boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 ```

 A helper function that converts between a double to a string.

+Currently wraps `sprintf` with some special case handling.

 No overflow guard is provided, make sure there's at least 130 bytes available
 (for base 2).